v4rakh/upda/_doc/Usage.md

 ## Manage updates

-Once Update are in _upda_, you can filter them by state, application or other properties to only see pending Updates for example.
+Once updates are in _upda_, you can filter them by state, application or other properties to only see pending Updates for example.

 Furthermore, you can change their state to be ignored (see [Concepts](./Concepts.md)) or delete them.